Sattam Oru Iruttarai (2012 film): Production

 In February 2012, Vijay announced his desire to remake his father S. A. Chandrasekhar's 1981 political drama Sattam Oru Iruttarai under his new production house of Ghilli Films and signed on Vikram Prabhu, son of actor Prabhu, to feature in the film.
 Piaa Bajpai signed lead actresses and Karthika Nair signed Supporting role, both of whom had appeared together in K. V. Anand's Ko, while newcomer Sneha, a visual communications graduate, was signed on as director.
 Despite early reports that Meena would be approached to play a role, Reemma Sen was subsequently signed on to play the powerful character of the police officer in the film, her first role after her marriage, while C. J. Rajkumar and Vijay Antony were announced as cinematographer and music composer of the project respectively.
 The film continued its shoot in Pondicherry in May 2012.

 In June 2012, Vikram Prabhu revealed that he had trouble accommodating the film as his previous venture Kumki required the climax to be re-shot and thus asked the team to temporarily stall the project til October 2012 or find a new actor.
 Chandrasekhar went on to clarify that alternatives were being considered and the team were hoping to rope in either one of the actors Aadhi, Arun Vijay or Vishnu as a replacement or to pick a debutant.
 In mid June 2012, Chandrasekhar revealed that Vikram Prabhu had finally opted out of the project and following his departure,Piaa Bajpai more interest Bindhu Madhavi in this movie.Piaa bajpai playing supporting role in this movie but Karthika Nair not accepted lead role.karthika nair pulled out.
 Newcomer Arjun was first reported to have signed on to play the lead role, while Thananya, previously seen in Kunguma Poovum Konjum Puravum (2009), was also reported to have been roped in to replace Karthika.
 However this proved untrue, with Sneha confirming that newcomer Thaman Kumar would replace Vikram Prabhu, while Bindu Madhavi would also form a part of the final cast.

-After the film re-began in July 2012, the title was changed from Sattam Oru Iruttarai to Thozhan and supporting actors Radha Ravi and Suresh were added to the cast.
-However, as of December 2012, the original title is being used.
+A part of the film was shot in Bangkok and Hong Kong.